Get 80% off your plan for your first 3 months*

 Is $5,000 enough to start a business?

 $5,000 can launch a low-overhead business like tutoring, lawn care, cleaning services, or online freelancing.
-Focus on service businesses that don't require inventory or expensive equipment.
+Focus on service businesses that do not require inventory or expensive equipment.

 What's the cheapest type of business to start?

 Service-based businesses typically cost the least to start.
 Examples include consulting, freelance writing, virtual assistance, and personal training.
-These require minimal equipment and no inventory.
+These require minimal equipment and no inventory, so you can often launch for under $2,000.

 Do I need to pay startup costs all at once?